ramipellumbi/FASTRAQ/README.md

 A server is a collection of services, which are a collection of endpoints.
 Every endpoint is typed using [TypeBox](https://github.com/sinclairzx81/typebox), which type-checks all of your endpoints and is used by [fastify-swagger](https://github.com/fastify/fastify-swagger) to generate API documentation for you.
 Authentication is supported by registering an `IAuthenticationMethod` to the container.

-## Explaining the Architecture
+## Architecture Overview

-There was a few wants that led to this architecture:
+This project was designed with the following goals:

-1. I wanted to be able to easily inject dependencies into my services.
+1. **Dependency Injection**: Easily inject dependencies using TSyringe.
-2. I wanted a way to cleanly group and declare the routes for my services.
+2. **Route Management**: Group and declare routes using the Service structure.
-3. I wanted to be able to easily generate swagger documentation.
+3. **Documentation**: Auto-generate Swagger documentation.
-4. I wanted runtime type safety and validation for my API.
+4. **Type Safety**: Ensure runtime type safety and validation for the API using Typebox.
-5. I wanted to be able to easily trace and group logs back to the request that invoked them.
+5. **Logging**: Trace logs back to their originating request.
-6. I want to easily be able to mark routes as "requires authentication" vs. "no authentication required".
+6. **Authentication**: Specify routes that require authentication.

-The below is an elaboration on how I achieved these wants.
+Below, we explore the solutions to these goals:

 ### Easily Inject Dependencies - TSyringe